Sébastien Labelle (he/him/il/lui)

 Interim General Manager

 Lara is a queer mixed Mi’kmaw/settler theatre artist.
 Her artistic practice is based mainly in performing, dramaturgy, and writing.
 As a performer, past credits include work with Villains Theatre, Solo Chicken Productions, Heist, Atlantic Repertory Company, Theatre New Brunswick, Halifax Theatre for Young People, and Zuppa.
 As a dramaturge, she has worked independently and as a resident dramaturge at festivals and retreats with writers from all four Atlantic provinces, Ontario, Quebec, and New York.
 An emerging writer, Lara is a member of Nightwood Theatre’s 2022/23 Write From the Hip cohort.
 A former chair of the Bus Stop Theatre Co-op’s board, she was awarded a Theatre Nova Scotia Merritt Award for Outstanding Volunteer for her work.
 She has previously been nominated for Outstanding Supporting Actor.
 Lara is a founding member of the Glitter Bean Café Co-op, and a member of Glooscap First Nation.
-In her spare time, Lara like long walks in the woods, cross stitch, and programming screenings of horror movies at the Glitter Bean.
+In her spare time, Lara like long walks in the woods, cross stitch, and programming screenings of horror movies.
 She lives in a big gay house with some big gays and her cat. @thisislaralewis

 (Photo: James MacLean)